 Fishing in the area comprises of set nets, lobster and crab potting and there is potential for light otter trawling.
-The area is covered by the Round 24 Oil and Gas Licence.
+The area has previously been granted a Round 24 Oil and Gas Licence and future applications may be made.

 Aesthetic, perceptual and experiential qualities